 The same goes for most criminal prosecutions of illegal drug users.
 Drug prosecutions are rarely based on any anti-social or dangerous action by the person, but rather simply on his or her proclivity to control their consciousness in unsanctioned ways. a point made by Richard Miller in his book Drug Warriors and Their Prey:

 The law identifies drug users through their blood.
 Also through their excreta...
 All that matters is a person's blood and excreta.
 All that matters is the makeup of a person's physical body.
 Drug law does not care if an illicit user is a beloved schoolteacher who improves a community or a vicious psychopath who tortures victims to death....
 The law does not care if tests used to detect illicit drug users fail to demonstrate that users are impaired.
 The law does not care if users behave in ordinary ways.
 A statute creating a status crime targets ordinary people.
 That is its purpose.
 If illicit drug users acted in ways that distinguished them from nonusers, a status crime statute would be unnecessary.
 (R. Miller Drug Warriors and Their Prey, p.
-9. 1996.)
+9. 1996.)Pharmaceutical companies and their investors are not the only ones profiting from the drug-testing boon.
+The prospect of large profits has given birth to smaller companies whose business is to create new and "better" tests capable of detecting an ever-widening range of substances in your most private bodily fluids.
+(See, 15 TELR 158, for information on a device so sensitive that it can allegedly detect the increased sugar content from a single sugar cube tossed into Australia's Sidney Harbor.)

 A new device that can purportedly detect recent use of MDMA (ecstasy) is being developed by Cozart Bioscience, an English company.
 Cozart's product is a "lollipop" that captures saliva and (crudely) analyzes it for the presence of recently ingested illegal drugs.
 (J. Boyle & J. Booth, "Lollipop test on the way to catch drivers on drugs" 9 Oct.
 1997, The Scotsman, Edinburgh, UK.)
 The lollipop has an absorbent swab on one end that suspects are asked/ordered to lick, thereby capturing a small sample of the suspect's saliva.
 The sample is then inserted into a small "drugalyser," that returns a positive or negative reading within five minutes.
 So far, when compared with blood tests as a control, the device is 95 percent accurate.
-While Cozart touts this as an impressive accuracy rating, the device—even by the company's own figures—is horribly inaccurate, falsely accusing one out of every twenty "suckers."
+While Cozart touts this as an impressive accuracy rating, the deviceeven by the company's own figuresis horribly inaccurate, falsely accusing one out of every twenty "suckers."
 While a subsequent confirmation test is required for criminal conviction, officers may arrest people solely because they tailed the lollipop test.

-Another new device in the world of drug detection is the Ionscan 400,TM a $55,000 handheld Dustbuster™-like device, which police can use to vacuum a suspect's body and clothing.
+Another new device in the world of drug detection is the Ionscan 400,TM a $55,000 handheld Dustbuster-like device, which police can use to vacuum a suspect's body and clothing.
 The device, which traps and then tests extremely small traces of illegal drugs, is manufactured and sold by Barringer Instruments Inc. of New Providence, NJ.
 The company bills it as being more accurate than a drug-sniffing dog that never gets tired or needs food or exercise.
 The State of Maryland already uses one of these devices to test people who visit or work at Maryland's prisons, and plans to purchase three more units.
 One recent newspaper article described how the Ionscan 400TM is used:

-Companies that used to be part of the "military industrial complex" are retooling to get on board the War-on-Some-Drugs gravy train.
+Using the hand-held vacuum, an officer scans skin, clothing or even cash.
+Particles from what was scanned are captured on a filter about the size of the average index finger.
+That filter is placed inside a scanner that determines the presence of as many as 20 narcotics.The scanner identifies the narcotics after it has been given a sample of the drugs from what is called a "calibrator stick"something like a tube of lipstick that has particles of the drugs to be searched for.
+A matter of seconds after the scanner produces resultswhich takes just secondsit reports the presence of drugs.
+The computer says "pass" or "alarm" after the scanning is complete. ' Maryland aims 'drug buster' at prisons' visitors workers," The Baltimore Sun, 2 Oct.
+1997.)Companies that used to be part of the "military industrial complex" are retooling to get on board the War-on-Some-Drugs gravy train.
 A company by the name of American Science and Engineering, Inc., (ASE), for example, is making its investors rich by designing and selling super-high-tech x-ray-using devices designed to detect expertly hidden contraband.
 Last year the company's sales exceeded $30 million, showing a sixty percent growth in revenue.
 (A. Boadle, "Drug Smuggling a Boon to U.S. X-ray Manufacturer," Reuters, 4 Nov.
 1997.)

-American Science and Engineering, Inc., (which is publicly traded on the American Stock Exchange under the symbol "ASE"), recently received a $2.6 million order from an undisclosed agency of the United States government for ten specially enhanced Model 101Z™ vans equipped with ASE's proprietary Z Backscatter X-ray detection equipment.
+American Science and Engineering, Inc., (which is publicly traded on the American Stock Exchange under the symbol "ASE"), recently received a $2.6 million order from an undisclosed agency of the United States government for ten specially enhanced Model 101Z vans equipped with ASE's proprietary Z Backscatter X-ray detection equipment.
 This equipment is able to detect organic substances, such as drugs, concealed in complex backgrounds, and can literally see through vehicles.
 The Model 101Z vans were specifically built to satisfy "the rigorous specifications of U.S. Customs."
-The order also included two Model 101XL™ machines for peering into small freight, such as luggage and parcels.
-ASE also makes backscatter x-ray systems designed to inspect small packages ("Model 66"™).
+The order also included two Model 101XL machines for peering into small freight, such as luggage and parcels.
+ASE also makes backscatter x-ray systems designed to inspect small packages ("Model 66").
 (Company Press Release, "American Science and Engineering, Inc. Announces Receipt of $2.6 Million Order for Z Backscatter X-Ray Equipped Vans" 14 Oct.
 1997.)

-In September of this year, ASE announced the receipt of a $3.8 million order for two Mobile Search™ x-ray inspection trucks from the U.S. Department of Defense—Counterdrug Technology Development Program.
+In September of this year, ASE announced the receipt of a $3.8 million order for two Mobile Search x-ray inspection trucks from the U.S. Department of DefenseCounterdrug Technology Development Program.
 By late 1998, these mobile inspection systems will be used by U.S. Customs agents for interdicting drugs hidden in vehicles and cargo crossing the Mexican border.
-The contract calls for further development work that is expected to double the capacity of the system, and allows the government the option to purchase up to four additional Mobile Search™ systems.
+The contract calls for further development work that is expected to double the capacity of the system, and allows the government the option to purchase up to four additional Mobile Search systems.
 (Company Press Release, "American Science and Engineering, Inc. Announces Receipt of $3.8 Million Mobile Search Order," 19 Sept.
 1997.)

-ASE's disclosure statement, required by all publicly traded companies, admits the obvious—that "global political trends and events which affect public perception of the threat presented by drugs" could dramatically effect ASE's projected gross revenues.
-Note that it is not the actual danger posed by illegal drugs —but the "public perception of the threat"—that is central to the company's multi-million dollar business.
+ASE's disclosure statement, required by all publicly traded companies, admits the obviousthat "global political trends and events which affect public perception of the threat presented by drugs" could dramatically effect ASE's projected gross revenues.
+Note that it is not the actual danger posed by illegal drugs but the "public perception of the threat"that is central to the company's multi-million dollar business.

 Police state profiteers are also making money by developing and selling devices used to electronically track people suspected of using, selling, or manufacturing illegal drugs.
 A company by the name of Teletrac Incorporated sells a radio-transmitting tracking device to police, which when secretly attached to a vehicle shows the vehicle's location at any time.
 The devices are about the size of a video-cassette and are attached magnetically.
 Once placed on a car, the device allows law enforcement to "see" where the vehicle is by showing it as a blip on a computer generated street map.
 Already, Southern California police agencies have used Teletrac's transmitters to obtain more than 100,000 reports on vehicle locations since 1992.